How to inspect to your buying used car process.

 - Do a thorough walk around.
 Take your time walking around the exterior of the car to look for things like rust, paint damage, frame issues, parts hanging from the undercarriage, and loose bolts.
 While smaller things like chipped paint might not be a deal-breaker, a warped frame could lead to bigger problems

 - Check tire condition.
 Make sure you also check the tires for even tire tread depth, any punctures, or any indication of misalignment.

 - Inspect the interior.
 Check the upholstery for tears, stains, or cracks as upholstery can be a costly repair.
 Make sure to also ensure that all electronics work like the stereo, lights, air conditioning, and heat.
 You should also see how many miles are on the car, on average, a vehicle racks up about 20,000 km per year.

 - Take it for a test drive.
 Besides checking the mechanics, this may be the most important part.
 This is where you can see how well the vehicle brakes, accelerates, maneuvers, and more.
 You should also park in different areas to see if there are any glaring blind spots.

 - Have a mechanic inspection.
 The final part of the inspection should involve a trained mechanic.
 They will be able to find issues that you may have missed or any small problems that could lead to an expensive repair down the road.

 [ Read more: At What Mileage Should I Consider Buying a Used Car? ]

 Find more tips on buying a used car

 Now that you know how to inspect a car before buying it, you need to know what else you should do.
-Here on the Bell Auto Inc. website, we have several blog posts and landing pages dedicated to helping you with your used car shopping experience!
+Here on the Bell Auto Inc. website, we have several blog posts and landing pages dedicated to helping you with your buying used car experience!
 However, we also encourage you to reach out to us directly with any questions you may have!